- Waste Reduction

 How to get a reusable bag

 - Durango residents can pick up FREE reusable bags at the following City and community non-profit locations - limit 2 bags per person, please.
-You may wish to call ahead to confirm hours and bag availability.
+Giveaway will continue only while supplies last - you may wish to call ahead to confirm hours and bag availability.